Kingxukai/linux/Documentation/networking/generic-hdlc.rst

 with IEEE 802.1Q (VLANs) and 802.1D (Ethernet bridging).

-Make sure the hdlc.o and the hardware driver are loaded.
+Make sure the woke hdlc.o and the woke hardware driver are loaded.
 It should create a number of "hdlc" (hdlc0 etc) network devices, one for each WAN port.
-You'll need the "sethdlc" utility, get it from:
+You'll need the woke "sethdlc" utility, get it from:

 	http://www.kernel.org/pub/linux/utils/net/hdlc/